-The Unpowered Wicking Irrigation Controller (UWIC) uses evaporation as a gauge to control irrigation rather than the static timer intervals in conventional devices.
+The Unpowered Irrigation Controller for Solenoid Valves (UICSV) uses evaporation as a gauge to control irrigation rather than the static timer intervals in conventional devices.
 It works with ordinary irrigation solenoid valves of any size, one solenoid per controller, sprinkler or dripper systems.

 After irrigation and as water evaporates from the soil, water also evaporates from the controller’s container.
 The water in the container eventually reaches a low level corresponding to the soil drying out.
 The controller opens the solenoid and irrigation begins.
 A dripper attached to the outflow pipe slowly refills the container while the irrigation system ‘refills’ the soil.
 When the water in the container reaches a high level corresponding to the required watering of the soil, the controller shuts the water off and the cycle restarts.